 Let’s run some rough numbers.
 The popular Honda Civic costs around $21,000.
 If you qualified for the full $4,500 CARS credit for your clunker, that leaves you with $16,500 owed.

 Interest rate: 9%

 The fact that many people were in a rush to beat the program’s deadline concerns me.
 A National Automobile Dealers Association economist was interviewed for a recent Newsweek article saying that he believes that “as many as 40 percent of the cars purchased under Cash for Clunkers were bought by people who would not have bought a new car in this calendar year.”

 Adding more than $400 to your monthly obligations is not something that most people can do without a lot of planning.
 To make matters worse, according to Insurance News Net, insurance costs for some new-car buyers could be minimal; for others, it could be $500 or more a year.

 If you find yourself suddenly facing a dramatic increase in your monthly credit obligations—for any reason—you will likely have to adjust your spending in other areas to compensate (giving a car back is not a realistic option).
 Thankfully, there are several budget areas where you can make quick cuts.
-Check out previous blog posts for quick ways to reduce your expenses on items like:
+Check out our guides and previous blog posts for quick ways to reduce your expenses on items like: